erikkallen/erikkallen.github.io/resume.md

 * Designing and programming embedded systems, porting existing code to embedded systems driver programming.
 * Knowledge of various operating systems like Linux, OS X, RTOS and Windows
 * Basic knowledge of hardware engineering (reading datasheets, SMD soldering, electrical components)
+* Experience with new technologies like [Lora](https://www.lora-alliance.org/) (designing and programming of lora node)

 ### Language skills
 * Fluent in Dutch and English both written and oral